johnmgreenwell/ds3232/README.md

 The following example sketches are included with the **DS3232RTC** library:

 - **TimeRTC:** A simple example to display the time and date.
-- **SetSerial:** Set the RTC's date and time from the Arduino serial monitor.
+- **SetSerial:** Set the RTC's date and time from the serial monitor.
 Displays date, time and temperature.
 - **rtcTimeTemp:** Displays time and temperature.
 - **rtc_temperature:** Displays time and temperature but initiates a temperature conversion every 10 seconds in addition to the RTC's default conversion period of 64 seconds.
 - **rtc_interrupt:** Uses a 1Hz interrupt from the RTC to keep time.